+Column Meaning

+File name Name with max.
+25 characters

+Туре File type

+Size File size in bytes

+Changed Date and time that the file was last changed.
+The date format can be set.

-Display Meaning FILE NAME Name with up to 16 characters and file type ВҮТЕ File size in bytes STATUS File properties: E Program is selected in the Programming and Editing mode of operation.
-S Program is selected in the Test Run mode of operation. Μ Program is selected in a Program Run mode of operation. Р File is protected against editing and erasure.
-DATE Date the file was last changed TIME Time the file was last changed
+Status File properties: E: Program is selected in the Programming and Editing mode of operation.
+S: Program is selected in the Test Run mode of operation.
+M: Program is selected in a Program Run mode of operation.
+P: File is protected against deletion and editing. +: Dependent files exist (structure file, toolusage file)